figredos/flutter/TEXT_FILES/WIDGETS/catalog/layout.md

 - mainAxisSpacing: mainAxisSpacing defines the space between the items in the main axis.

 - crossAxisSpacing: this parameter determines the space between the columns.

+## ListTile

+In Flutter the ListTile widget is a convenient and versatile widget designed specifically for displaying a single fixed-height row.
+It is commonly used in lists, such as in a [ListView](#listview) or a [Drawer](material_design.md#drawer) to represent individual items.

+Some of its key features:

+- Title and Subtitle: the ListTile widget typically consist of a title and and optional subtitle.
+The title represents the primary content, whereas the subtitle provides additional information on that item.

+- Leading and Trailing icons: this widget also allows the inclusion of items leading (left) and trailing (right) at the edges of the tile.

+- Tap Interaction: the ListTile automatically responds to taps by changing its appearance to provide visual feedback to the user.
+This is done with an 'onTap' callback to handle tap events.

+### SwitchListTile

+SwitchListTile is a specific variation of ListTile designed to represent a toggle switch within a list.
+It is commonly used when you want to present an option that can be turned on or off, and the user can toggle the state by tapping on the list tile.

+Much like the widget it derives from, SwitchListTile has many parameters that can be set in order to adjust it to the dev's interest.

 ## Dismissible